Rodis-Infrastructure/Azalea-Archive/README.md

 - `guildStaff` - Prevents the user from being given an infraction.
 - `manageInfractions` - Allows the user to modify or delete any infraction.
+- `viewModerationActivity` - Allows the user to view the number of infractions a staff member has given out.

 #### Role Configuration